kuehlingkuehling/KuehlingKuehling-Slic3r-profiles/README.md

 # HT500 Slic3r profiles

-This is the latest Slic3r configuration profile bundle provided by Kühling&Kühling for their HT500 3D printer.
+This is the latest Slic3r configuration profile bundle provided by Kühling&Kühling for their HT500/HT500.2 3D printers.
 Use them as they are with Kühling&Kühling filaments or take the configuration as a starting point for your individual needs.

 All information about the machine is available at